August 2026 at Disney World: Crowd Calendar & Info

 For Magic Kingdom, there’s an added wrinkle to the crowd calendar: Mickey’s Not So Scary Halloween Party (MNSSHP).
 On nights this event is held, the park closes to regular ticket holders at 6 pm.
 Consequently, Magic Kingdom is less busy during the day time hours on dates when MNSSHP is held, and more busy on days the Halloween event is not occurring.

-We’d strongly recommend visiting Magic Kingdom during the day on Mickey’s Not So Scary Halloween Party nights, and then bouncing to another park at around 4 pm.
+Consequently, we strongly recommend visiting Magic Kingdom during the day on Mickey’s Not So Scary Halloween Party nights, and then bouncing to another park at around 4 pm.
 Animal Kingdom will always be your best option for lower-crowd evenings during the fall.
-If, for some reason, Fantasmic still hasn’t returned, Disney’s Hollywood Studios will be another great option.
+Disney’s Hollywood Studios can be another great option.
+You can get more done in Magic Kingdom during ~8 hours on a party-shortened day than during ~12 hours on a regular day that time of year.

 AUGUST PRICING & DISCOUNTS